Blog Main Image

 • Fraudsters now combine presentation attacks—like masks and photos—with digital injection attacks to systematically bypass verification systems.

-• Liveness detection helps detect fraud by confirming real users, but true onboarding security requires layered defence with monitoring, compliance, and additional due diligence checks.
+• Liveness detection helps detect fraud by confirming real users, but true onboarding security requires a layered onboarding strategy that combines monitoring, compliance, risk assessment, and additional due diligence checks.

-• Comprehensive anti-fraud onboarding solutions must address both physical spoofing and digital bypass techniques.
+• Comprehensive anti-fraud onboarding solutions must address both physical spoofing and digital bypass techniques while combining biometric verification with automated compliance, risk scoring, and continuous monitoring.

 What Is Deepfake Onboarding Fraud?